msoto13/BSAN6070/CA06/README.md

 The dataset used for this project is the 'Mall_Customers.csv' dataset, which contains information about customers of a mall.

-Dataset
       The 'Mall_Customers.csv' dataset contains the following attributes:

-  CustomerID: Unique ID for each customer
+          - CustomerID: Unique ID for each customer

-  Gender: Male or Female
+          - Gender: Male or Female

-  Age: Age of the customer
+          - Age: Age of the customer

-  Annual Income (k$): Annual income of the customer in thousands of dollars
+          - Annual Income (k$): Annual income of the customer in thousands of dollars

-  Spending Score (1-100): A score assigned by the mall based on customer behavior and spending nature (higher scores indicate higher spending)
+          - Spending Score (1-100): A score assigned by the mall based on customer behavior and spending nature (higher scores indicate higher spending)

 The dataset was downloaded from the following link: https://github.com/ArinB/MSBA-CA-Data/raw/main/CA06/Mall_Customers.csv